 The transmission facilities comply with this policy to the extent applicable.
-The onshore substation will be visible from the National Register of Historic Places-listed Cobble Villa, however, an adverse effect is not anticipated.
+The onshore substation will be visible from the National Register of Historic Places (NRHP) -listed Cobble Villa, however, an adverse effect is not anticipated.
+The three historic properties (NRHP-listed and NRHP-eligible) located within 2 mi (3.2 km) of the Hampton Road substation site would have no views of the Project.
+Six unevaluated, architectural properties with potential views of the Hampton Road substation will not be adversely affected by the Project view.

-Preliminary archeological surveys of the onshore export and interconnection cable routes and onshore substation conclude that archaeological sensitivity is judged to be low across the full extent of the EW2 onshore cable route, with the exception of a section along the EW2 interconnection cable route.
+Preliminary archeological surveys and desktop assessment of the onshore export cable, interconnection cable, and loop-in / loop-out line routes, the onshore substation and the Hampton Road substation conclude that archaeological sensitivity is judged to be low across the full extent of the NY Project route, with the exception of a section along the EW 2 interconnection cable route.